-Ripple positions itself as a complement to, rather than a competitor with, Bitcoin - the site has a page dedicated to Ripple for bitcoiners.
-Ripple is a distributed network which means transactions occur immediately across the network - and as it is peer to peer - the network is resilient to systemic risk.
-Ripples aren't mined - unlike bitcoin and its peers - but each transaction destroys a small amount of XRP which adds a deflationary measure into the system.
-There were 100 billion XRP tokens upon the launching, currently, there are near to 99,991,857,757.53 in circulation due to the decreasing tokens policy from Ripple.
+XRP positions itself as one of the most liquid currencies which is fast (settles in 3-5 seconds), scalable (can handle 1,500 transactions per second), decentralized (140+ validators), stable (7-year track record) and with a negligible energy consumption (due to the consensus protocol vs proof-of-work).
+XRP is a distributed network which means transactions occur immediately across the network - and as it is peer to peer - the network is resilient to systemic risk.
+XRPs aren't mined - unlike bitcoin and its peers - but each transaction destroys a small amount of XRP which adds a deflationary measure into the system.

 The Ledger and Consensus

 The Ripple protocol is, at its core, a shared public database.
 This database includes a ledger, which serves to track accounts and the balances associated with them.
 The ledger is a distributed database — a perfect, shared record of accounts, balances, and transactions in the Ripple protocol.
 It is continually and automatically updated by the Ripple Transaction Protocol (RTXP) so that an identical ledger exists on thousands of servers around the world.
 At any time, anybody can review the ledger and see a record of all activity on the Ripple protocol.
 When changes are made to the ledger, computers connected to the Ripple protocol will mutually agree to the changes via a process called consensus.
 The Ripple protocol reaches consensus globally within seconds of a change being made.
 The consensus finding process is the engineering breakthrough that allows for fast, secure, and decentralized transaction settlement on the Ripple protocol.